Economics (ECO)

 ECO 445.
 Economic Development.
 3 Hours.

 Examination of development economics and developing nations, characteristics of developing countries and the effects of colonialism; definition of development and theories of development and theories of imperialism and development; the growth issue, economics of growth, growth and poverty and income distribution; the population issue and economics of population; the unemployment problem; theories and policies of urbanization and rural-urban migration; agricultural transformation and rural development; education and development; international trade theory and development; the balance of payments, exchange rates, and the debt problem; export promotion, imports, economic integration; direct foreign investment and foreign aid; development planning, fiscal and monetary policies, and the role of the state; global economic issues.
-Course Information: Prerequisite: ECO 201 and ECO 202, or ECO 315 for non-majors, or equivalent.
+Course Information: Prerequisites: ECO 201 and ECO 202, or ECO 315 for non-majors, or equivalent.

 ECO 447.
 International Trade and Finance.
 3 Hours.

 Survey of pure theory of trade: classical trade theory, Hechscher-Ohlin-Samuelson theorem, and related topics; international trade and growth; theory of tariffs, protection, and customs union; and movement of factors of production.
 Survey of theory and policy of international finance: exchange rate theories, balance of payments, international financial markets, macroeconomic policy mix for external and internal equilibrium, LDC debt problem, and international cooperation.
-Course Information: Prerequisite: ECO 201 and ECO 202, or ECO 315 for non-majors, or equivalent.
+Course Information: Prerequisites: ECO 201 and ECO 202, or ECO 315 for non-majors, or equivalent.

 ECO 456.
 Public Finance.
 3 Hours.

 Microeconomic analysis of public finance and the role of government in a mixed economy, with attention to public goods theory, cost-benefit analysis, and taxation.
 Examines the economic basis of government and its functions; analyzes alternative government expenditures, regulations, and finances, including Social Security and health care policy.
-Course Information: Prerequisite: ECO 301 or equivalent.
+Course Information: Prerequisites: ECO 301 or equivalent.

 ECO 461.
 Industrial Organization.
 3 Hours.